It takes patience, strength, and hard work to reclaim independence after an accident or illness.

 Our approach to rehabilitation is based on the recognition of individual needs, taking into account a person's individual situation, their environment and the local services available.

-Learning to walk, to speak, to move your arm—for many people who are injured, fitted with a prosthesis or orthosis, or recovering from stroke, autonomy begins by learning again—from scratch—the functions and activities that make up daily life.
-Physiotherapists, occupational therapists, speech therapists, psychomotricians and health care professionals all play a key role along this long road to recovery.
+Learning to walk, to speak, to move your arm—for many people who are injured, fitted with an artificial limb or brace, or recovering from stroke, autonomy begins by learning again—from scratch—the functions and activities that make up daily life.
+Physical therapists, occupational therapists, speech therapists, psychomotricians and health care professionals all play a key role along this long road to recovery.

 Sadly there is often a shortage of such professionals in the countries where they are most needed.
 To address this shortage, Humanity & Inclusion's teams support certified training for these professionals.

 To ensure that the rehabilitation projects we work on become self-sufficient in the long-term, our teams work closely with local health rehabilitation and disability stakeholders.
 To build local and national capacity, our key rehabilitation activities include:

 - Training rehabilitation specialists, technicians specializing in artificial limbs and braces and staff managing rehabilitation centers (administration, HR, coordination)

 - Supporting the development of rehabilitation sector within national health and social systems

 - Establishing or supporting rehabilitation professional networks and associations.